 At some point the Barbados connection came up because my father married a Barbadian (Joan Goddard) and then he told me how Errol Barrow was his navigator!
 He said he had visited Mr. Barrow in Barbados many times.
 He then said he knew members of my Goddard family.

-That “lovely old gentleman with very white hair” at St. Nicolas Church, Great Bookham, Surrey turned out to be Andrew Leslie Cole; Errol Barrow’s pilot in 88 Squadron during World War II.
+That “lovely old gentleman with very white hair” at St. Nicolas Church, Great Bookham, Surrey turned out to be Andrew Leslie Cole; Errol Barrow’s pilot in 88 Squadron “B” Flight 2TAF during World War II and post war with BAFO Communication Squadron, C-in-C Military Governor’s Flight.

 This book is also about lifetime friendship and camaraderie developed while in the RAF.
 Barrow maintained a life-long friendship with both his pilot Andrew Cole and his commanding officer Sholto Douglas.
 Barrow was god father to Sholto Douglas’ only daughter, the Hon.
 Katherine Anne Douglas.
 Andrew Cole whose middle name is Lesile always believed Barrow’s daughter, Lesley, who was born in the UK was named after him.
 Post war, Andrew Cole spent his entire working life with Royal Dutch Shell following a personal introduction from his commanding officer: Sholto Douglas.